 Vice President, Maggie Regier

 The Student Body Vice President is the liaison between the Alumni Board and furthering the goals of the Career Center.
-She sits on the Advancement Committee and is responsible for hiring directors to assist with ASW’s responsibilities.
-Her duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.
+They sit on the Advancement Committee and are responsible for hiring directors to assist with ASW’s responsibilities.
+Their duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.

 Executive Creative Director, Ezra Schofield

-The Executive Creative Director manages all ASW promotions, and provides promotional assistance to any student club or activity.
-She acts as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.
+The Executive Creative Director manages all ASW promotions and provides promotional assistance to any student club or activity.
+They act as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.

 Director of Budget and Accounting, Grayson Massey